rubyclerks/rubyclerks.github.io/user_guide/02_baskets.md

 ## Point of Sale

 From an administration view, editing baskets is one of the most frequent actions.
-The screen is therefore streamlined and may efficiently be used as a Pont of Sale (POS) screen.
+The screen is therefore streamlined and may efficiently be used as a Point of Sale (POS) screen.

 ![Basket edit](images/pos.png)

 The ean entry field has the focus immediately (no clicking needed) and may be used to add a product by ean or name.
 If the name search does not result in a unique hit, a product list is shown to allow further search refinement.
-When a barcode scanner is used with either ean or self-printed codes, the search find a single product and adds it to the basket with the products price.
+When a barcode scanner is used with either ean or self-printed codes, the search finds a single product and adds it to the basket with the products price.

 Both price and quantity of each product may be adjusted and updated with the update cart button.